Scotchester/djangocon-wagtail-accessibility/slides.podium/slides.md

 # Current recommended approach to alt text

-- Create your own Streamfield image block with an alt field for maximum flexibility
+- Create your own StreamField image block with an alt field for maximum flexibility
 - Keep an eye out for "contextual alt text".dag1[]

 .footnotes[